kalexmills/multitenancy/README.md

 # multitenancy
-Multitenancy controller built using krtlite -- basically a clone of a portion of features from Capsule.
+Sample controller built using [krt-lite](https://github.com/kalexmills/krt-lite).

 ## Overview

+This project is presented as a sample controller built using krt-lite -- it is not intended for production use.

+A Kubernetes controller implementing a few minimal features for soft multitenancy.
+Allows users to keep resources for multitenancy in-sync across a tenant's namespaces.

-This controller introduces two custom resources, `Tenant` and `TenantResource`.
+The multitenancy controller introduces two custom resources, `Tenant` and `TenantResource`.
 A `Tenant` is a set of namespaces which are all subject to the same policies.
-Policies are enforced by ensuring each `TenantResource` is cloned into each namespace, where it is not subject to change.
+Policies are enforced by ensuring a copy of each `TenantResource` is placed into each namespace, where it is not subject to change.

 A `Tenant` describes a list of namespaces, along with a set of resources and labels which each namesapce must have.
 `spec.labels` contains a list of labels which are added to the namespace. `spec.resources` lists `TenantResources` which